-- Stir yogurt or sour cream into zest and juice.
+- Stir yogurt and honey into zest and juice.

-- Add a pinch of salt to taste, and cilantro if desired.
+- Add salt to taste, and cilantro if desired.

-- Grill the fish on the first side over direct heat, until the fish starts to turn opaque - 2-3 minutes.
+- Heat a large nonstick pan, or a panini press to medium-high heat.
+Grill the fish on the first side over direct heat, until the fish starts to turn opaque - 2-3 minutes.

 - Turn the fish, and grill until cooked through, about 2 minutes more.

-- Meanwhile, grill the tortillas until they have light grill marks, and are heated through on both sides.
+- Grill the tortillas for about 30 seconds on each side, or until they have light grill marks, and are heated through on both sides.

-- To serve, center 2 pieces of fish on each tortilla, top with Cabbage Slaw, and Pico de Gallo.
+- To serve, center 1 piece of fish on each tortilla, top with Cabbage Slaw, and Pico de Gallo.